Summit Study Abroad

 By the end of this course, students will be able to:

-1. Explain the EU’s origins, institutional structure, and decision-making processes.
+• Explain the European Union’s origins, institutional structure, and decision-making processes.

-3. Evaluate the role of EU competition law, research funding, and regulatory frameworks in shaping business strategy.
+• Evaluate the role of EU regulatory frameworks, competition policy, and public funding in shaping organizational behavior.

-5. Apply institutional concepts to real-world case studies observed during professional site visits.
+• Apply institutional concepts to real-world case studies observed during professional and cultural site visits.

-6. Demonstrate critical reflection through written work, group projects, and daily debriefs.
+• Demonstrate critical reflection and comparative analysis through written work, group projects, and guided discussions.

 Course Structure

-• Lectures & Seminars: faculty-led sessions introducing EU institutions, policies, and innovation frameworks.
+Faculty-led sessions introducing EU institutions, policies, and comparative analytical frameworks.

 Weekly Modules & City Integration